voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ----
 Under the hood:
 This guide will have you do the following:
-* Configure your server to UEFI boot
+* Configure your server BIOS
 * Install Ubuntu LTS 20.04 with custom Partitioning onto a server with NVIDIA CUDA Capable GPUs
 * Provision your server using the Voicegain EZ Init script.
 * Deploy the Voicegain Application to your environment.